We are working on a brand new version of the game! If you want to stay informed, read our blog and register for our mailing list.

 These messages have been posted to debate on this bill:

-Message | "We fully support this bill" F.Bertin |
+Message"We fully support this bill"

-Message | "Maybe the parties voting against this bill can explain their position." |
+Message"Maybe the parties voting against this bill can explain their position."

-Message | "I'll take this one.
-Obviously, the workers are the majority, and will have the largest say over their Provincial government.
 If a highly developed region like Belgae was made of of mostly office workers, while a woodland Province like Wentworth is made up of lumberjacks and carpenters, outdoor, more risky occupations, has to conform to massive regulations that were designed to protect the worker at risk, how is that fair?
-Why must we drown our developed provinces with regulation designed for lumberjacks when we could leave this up to the people themselves, through decentralizing this?" ~James Allan, Shadow Minister of Trade and Industry for the Liberty Party |

 subscribe to this discussion - unsubscribe